Skip to content

 switch (true) {

-await billing.charge(userId);
+await billing.charge(user);

-await notifications.send(userId, 'Payment processed');
+await notifications.send(user, 'Payment processed');

 continue;

-case signal(r, billing.cancellation):
+case signal(r, signals.cancellation):

-await notifications.send(userId, 'Subscription cancelled');
+await notifications.send(user, 'Subscription cancelled');

-return { status: 'cancelled' };
+return { status: 'cancelled' as const };

 }